 Most popular in men’s gloves and some women’s styles.
 It takes up to 8 hours to stitch one pair of hand sewn gloves.

-This stitching is also sometimes named brosser, it is a fancy stitch not often used, mainly for women’s gloves.
+This stitching is also sometimes named brosser.
+It is a fancy stitch only rarely used, and then mainly on women’s gloves.

 Mainly used for men’s gloves.